-1) Flood insurance is required by law to purchase a home in a flood-prone area
+1) Flood insurance is required to take out a loan for a home in a flood-prone area

-2) A standard home insurance does not cover losses from flooding
+2) Standard home insurance does not cover losses from flooding

 This is another compelling reason to purchase flood insurance.
-A standard home insurance covers your dwelling, personal property, and injury or damages to your or someone else’s property, but it does not provide earthquake or flood insurance coverage.
-To secure yourself from damages caused to your home due to flooding, you are obliged to buy additional coverage.
+Standard home insurance covers your dwelling, personal property, and injury or damages to your or someone else’s property, but it does not provide earthquake or flood insurance coverage.
+To secure yourself from damages caused to your home due to flooding, you would be encouraged to buy additional coverage.

 3) Not having a flood insurance policy is a gamble

 Whether you live in a flood-prone zone or not, your home can always suffer damages due to rains.
 What if it rained for a few days in a row flooding the entire city?
-There have been plenty of instances where cities were streets were submerged underwater for days.
-Such rain could easily damage your home or the contents inside it.
+There have been plenty of instances where cities were submerged underwater for days.
+(See Houston, Texas) Such rain could easily damage your home and/or the contents inside it.
 Why take such a huge risk?

 4) It won’t cost you a fortune